rchui/ptgz/README.md

     -x    Extraction            ptgz will perform file extraction from an archive.
 The passed ptgz archive will be unpacked and split into its component files. <archive> should be the the name of the archive to extract.

+    -W    Verify Archive        Attempts to verify the archive after writing it.